wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 clusterctl describe cluster ${CLUSTER_NAME}
 ```

-Once the first machines in the control plane have been created:
+Once the first machines in the control plane have been created, we can download the kubeconfig file for the new cluster

-Download kubeconfig:

 ```
 clusterctl get kubeconfig ${CLUSTER_NAME} > ${CLUSTER_NAME}.kubeconfig